 Assistant Professor, Economics and Business, Central European University

-Research Interests: OTC Markets, Design of Financial Markets, Information and Learning in Finance, Applied Theory
+Research Interests: Design of Financial Markets, Over-the-Counter Markets, Applied Theory

 CV: Click Here